Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }, timeout);
 ```

 On line 2 we are using [page.$()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pageselector) which allow us to select HTML element by normal CSS selector.
 And it returns [ElementHandle](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-class-elementhandle) which we can later use to get innerHTML of this element.
-On line 3 we then use [page.evaluate()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pageevaluatepagefunction-args), which evaluates a function in the page context, to basically evaluate our handle in page context and that way get access to its innerHTML.
+On line 3 we then use [page.evaluate()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pageevaluatepagefunction-args) ,which evaluates a function in the page context, and that way we basically get access to innerHTML of our [ElementHandle](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-class-elementhandle).

 ### Form Tests
 With some basic tests already written we will now try to test one simple form which I have prepared for us.